 Real estate is a good way to build a substantial, long-term income stream for retirement.
 However, you need to be certain about how you conduct your search for the best opportunities.

-Unfortunately, there are a number of myths about real estate investments that many people believe.
+Unfortunately, there are a number of real estate myths that many people believe.
 As a real estate investor, you can make better decisions if you separate these myths from reality.
-Today we are going to talk about five myths and how to avoid them:
+Today we are going to talk about 5 real estate myths and how to avoid them:

 Busting Myth #1: You Need to Be Wealthy to Get Into the Doors of Real Estate Investing